 In a saucepan bring milk, vanilla, and salt to a simmer over medium heat.
+Do not boil the milk as it can overflow the pan and also overcook the eggs when tempering.

 In a separate bowl, whisk together the egg yolks, sugar, cornstarch.
 It should be thick, creamy, and pale yellow.